Brendan Donovan Player Props: Cardinals vs. Tigers

-Brendan Donovan -- with a slugging percentage of .214 in his past 10 games, including no homers) -- will be in action for the St. Louis Cardinals versus the Detroit Tigers, with Spencer Turnbull on the mound, on May 6 at 2:15 PM ET.
+On Sunday, Brendan Donovan (.259 slugging percentage in past 10 games, with no home runs) and the St. Louis Cardinals play the Detroit Tigers, whose starting pitcher will be Alex Faedo.
+First pitch is at 2:15 PM ET.

-He reached base in his only plate appearance in his previous game against the Tigers.
+In his previous game he had a one-hit performance (1-for-3) against the Tigers.

 Brendan Donovan Game Info & Props vs. the Tigers